tech-greedy/generate-car/README.md

 ]
 ```

+The output JSON dump contains `DataCid`, `PieceCid` and `PieceSize` which can be used to make a deal with Filecoin storage providers.

-The tmp dir is useful when the dataset source is on slow storage such as NFS or S3FS/Goofys mount.
+All files are read twice hence if the dataset source is on slow storage such as NFS or S3FS/Goofys mount, you may use tmpdir to copy the files to a fast local directory first.